Pneumoconiosis Treatment Guidelines Can Include a Variety of Therapies for Symptom Control

 - State-of-the-art treatment facilities – The Lung Institute has clean and comfortable clinics with several convenient locations across the United States.

-For more information about pneumoconiosis treatment guidelines and whether stem cell therapy may be an appropriate addition to your treatment plan, call the Lung Institute at (800) 729-3065.
+For more information about pneumoconiosis treatment guidelines and whether cellular therapy may be an appropriate addition to your treatment plan, call the Lung Institute at (800) 729-3065.
 We have an experienced and caring team that can answer your questions and potentially help you find the relief you need.